Covid 19 coronavirus: 12 new Covid cases today - five in the community

 There are 12 new Covid cases today - five of which are in the community, public health director Caroline McElnay says.

 Four of the new community cases are linked to the "mini cluster" - at the Mt Roskill Evangelical Fellowship in Auckland.
-There are now 12 positive cases linked to the "mini cluster".
+There are now 12 positive cases linked to the cluster.

 The other seven new cases are in managed isolation.
 All the seven imported cases arrived on the same day - they are heading to the Jet Park quarantine facility in Auckland.